Brilliant deals · Updated 2026

 Best Brilliant courses if your goal is quantum computing

-The trial is two weeks; the annual plan is one year.
+The trial is short; the annual plan is one year.
 Either way, you want to maximise time on the courses that matter for quantum.
 The order below maps Brilliant's catalogue onto the quantum learning curve:

 - Linear Algebra.
 Vectors, matrices, eigenvalues.
 Quantum states are vectors in Hilbert space and gates are unitary matrices, so this is the most directly applicable Brilliant course.
 Start here.